MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 ## Prerequisites

-This is our simplest tutorial in terms of data and tools, but it also comprehensive in its coverage of base R and RevoScaleR functions.
-To complete it, use the command line tool RGui.exe on Windows or start the **Revo64** program on Linux.
-The tutorial relies on ready-to-use, built-in sample data provided in base R or RevoScaleR function library so once you have the software, there is nothing more to download or install.
+This is our simplest tutorial in terms of data and tools, but it's also expansive in its coverage of base R and RevoScaleR functions.
+To complete the tasks, use the command line tool **RGui.exe** on Windows or start the **Revo64** program on Linux.

 + On Windows, go to \Program Files\Microsoft\R Client\R_SERVER\bin\x64 and double-click **Rgui.exe**.
 + On Linux, at the command prompt, type **Revo64**.

+The tutorial uses built-in sample data provided in base R or RevoScaleR function library so once you have the software, there is nothing more to download or install.

 The R command prompt is `>`.
 You can hand-type commands line by line, or copy-paste a multi-line command sequence.

 R is case-sensitive.
 If you hand-type commands in this example, be sure to use the correct case.
-File paths in R use a forward slash delimiter (/), which is required even when the file path is on the Windows file system.
+Windows users: the file paths in R take a forward slash delimiter (/), required even when the path is on the Windows file system.

 ## Start with R